watacoso/fonix/README.md

-# fonix
+# fonix technical interview exercise

-Jar is present in the tech folder.
+The JAR in the tech folder.

+I used Java8, Spring and H2 for the backend, Static html and jquery for front-end.

 I made the following assumptions: